-Like other legal doctrines, the entire controversy doctrine

-continues to evolve.
-See Crispin, supra, 96 N.J. at 343 (stating we will "proceed on a step-by-step basis recognizing that the doctrine is one of judicial fairness. . . .").
+Like other legal doctrines, the entire controversy doctrine continues to evolve.
+See Crispin, supra, 96 N.J. at 343, 476 A.2d 250 (stating we will "proceed on a step-by-step basis recognizing that the doctrine is one of judicial fairness....").
 For policy considerations, we have recognized that the doctrine should not apply in certain contexts such as non-germane claims against a mortgagor in a mortgage foreclosure, Rule 4:30A, and indemnification claims when the putative indemnitee complies with N.J.S.A.
-12A:2-607(5)(a), Harley Davidson Motor Co., Inc. v.
-Advance Die Casting, Inc., et al., N.J., (1997) (slip. op. at 13).
-Consistent with that approach, we confine our holding in this case to attorneymalpractice claims, without reaching other claims, such as "second-litigation malpractice claims against accountants, architects, engineers, physicians, or psychologists."
-Post at (slip op. at 2).
+12A:2-607(5)(a).
+Harley Davidson Motor Co., Inc. v.
+Advance Die Casting, Inc., et al., 150 N.J.
+489, 500, 696 A.2d 666, 672 (1997).
+Consistent with that approach, we confine our holding in this case to attorney-malpractice claims, without reaching other claims, such as "second-litigation malpractice claims against accountants, architects, engineers, physicians, or psychologists."
+Post at 451, 696 A.2d at 647.
 For present purposes, we note simply that legal malpractice claims uniquely raise the specter of forcing a party in an action to sue the same lawyer who is representing that party in the action.

 We have always emphasized that preclusion is a remedy of last resort.
-See Gelber, supra, 141 N.J. at 561 (finding that "[c]ourts must carefully analyze" both fairness to the parties and fairness to the system of judicial administration "before dismissing claims or parties to a suit").
+See Gelber v.
+Zito Partnerships, 141 N.J.
+561, 565, 688 A.2d 1044 (1997) (finding that "[c]ourts must carefully analyze" both fairness to the parties and fairness to the system of 447 judicial administration "before dismissing claims or parties to a suit").
 The purpose of the doctrine is not to bar meritorious claims, but to encourage litigants to bring to the attention of trial courts persons who should be joined in a proceeding.
-See id. at 567 (stating "the purpose of the rule is not just to notify a new party of the imminence of a future law suit, the purpose of the rule is to secure the coordination and consolidation of all litigation emanating from a single controversy through the joinder of all participants in that controversy in a current action and to subject joinder issues to the supervisory authority of the court"); Petrocelli v.
-Daniel Woodhead Co., 993 F.2d 27, 31 (3d Cir.
-1993) (entire controversy doctrine does not require that all claims and parties culminate in one litigation; rather all claims and parties must initially be joined together for the court, which can then determine how to proceed with various claims and parties); cf. Brown v.
+See id. at 567, 688 A.2d 1044 (stating "the purpose of the rule is not just to notify a new party of the imminence of a future law suit, the purpose of the rule is to secure the coordination and consolidation of all litigation emanating from a single controversy through the joinder of all participants in that controversy in a current action and to subject joinder issues to the supervisory authority of the court"); Petrocelli v.
+Daniel Woodhead Co., 993 F.2d 27, 31 (3d Cir.1993) (entire controversy doctrine does not require that all claims and parties culminate in one litigation; rather, all claims and parties must initially be joined together for the court, which can then determine how to proceed with various claims and parties); cf. Brown v.
 Brown, 208 N.J.
 Super.
-382, 382 (App.
-Div.
+372, 382, 506 A.2d 29 (App.Div.
 1986) (stating "we therefore hold that a party whose constituent claim arises during the pendency of the action risks its loss unless he appraises the court and his adversary of its existence and submits to judicial discretion the determination of whether it should be joined in that action or reserved").
 Essentially, the point is to require submission of issues concerning joinder to the discretion of the trial court, which then can decide how best to manage them.